 Project VOICES collects and preserves the biographical histories and documents of former colonial officers who are alive today.

 Biographical interviews with retired colonial officers have begun in 2016.
-So far, 85 interviews have been conducted.
-The interviews will continue until end of 2017.
+So far, 108 interviews have been conducted.
+The interviews will continue until the end of 2018.

 Click here for an audio sample.

 Retired colonial officers have submitted a large amount of colonial records, photos and personal documents with requests to publish their documents.
 Likewise, the former Overseas Service Pensioners’ Association (OSPA) has recently donated a comprehensive collection of documents.
 In the following years the material will be cataloged, digitized and prepared for online publication.